The Complete Guide to the Difference Between Porcelain and Ceramic Tiles

 The major difference between porcelain and ceramic tile is the materials and processes used in their production.
 You should be aware of these differences before making a decision.

 Porcelain tile is made from a mixture of fine-grain, refined clay, and minerals that are pressed into shape and fired at extremely high temperatures, typically between 2,200 and 2,500 degrees Fahrenheit.
-This process is known as vitrification and results in a dense, hard material that's highly resistant to water, stains, and scratches.
-After the firing process, porcelain tiles can be left unglazed or finished with a glaze that gives the tile a smooth, glossy surface.
+This creates a dense, hard tile that resists water, stains, and scratches.
+It can be left unglazed or finished with a smooth, glossy glaze.
+These porcelain tile advantages make them ideal for high-traffic areas and wet environments.

 Pros: